 When you’re struggling with an addiction, you’re not the only one who’s suffering.
 Your family is too.
 Therefore, when you decide to make a change and book into drug rehab, it’s crucial to choose not to go on this journey alone.
 Your family can benefit from a drug rehab facility as much as you can.

-While many centres would rather focus on your recovery away from family, there usually are family weeks where your loved ones can join you at a drug rehab facility for a time of healing, support, and communication.
-Here is why booking yourself into a drug rehab helps more people than only you.
+While many centres would instead focus on your recovery away from family, there usually are family weeks where your loved ones can join you at a drug rehab facility for a time of healing, support, and communication.
+From the professionals at Sivana Rehab, here is why booking yourself into a drug rehab helps more people than only you.

 Share Their Feelings About Your Addiction